jonnyoo/glance/README.md

 | **Trackpad haptics** | Hovering over the notch will trigger haptics |
 | **Notchless Mac support** | Macs without a notch will be replaced with a pill-shape, dynamic island style design. |
 | **Your data, your call** | Edit or delete your enrolment or stored password at any time.
 The encrypted files are removed immediately. |

-> [!WARNING]
-> ## Glance is never as secure as Touch ID
->
-> MacBooks don't come equipped with the depth sensors that make iPhone FaceID trustworthy.
-An
-> iPhone builds a 3D map of your face; a MacBook webcam sees a flat 2D image.
-That means:
->
-> - Glance defeats a **printed photo**, and with reasonable confidence a **photo on a phone screen**.
-> - Glance does **not** reliably defeat a **video of you played on a phone**
-> - macOS has no API that lets a third-party app authorize a login, so Glance unlocks by **typing
->   your stored password**.
->
-> Glance is a convenience feature, not a security upgrade.
-It's off by default, and you can leave it that way.

 ---